cchance27/rustybridge/docs/WEBSHELL.md

 > [!NOTE]
 > **Goal**: Provide visibility into all active sessions for admins and users
+> **Reminder**: Reuse components where possible to avoid code duplication, plan ahead and check for components and how we store svg components and other items that we reuse, make components as needed.

 #### Planned Features
 - [ ] **Admin panel**: